• Skip to primary navigation

 • How salt ratio affects fermenting

-But mostly, we explored the question of how long does it take for sauerkraut to ferment?
-The answer to that question is it comes down to what you want out of your sauerkraut.
+But mostly, we explored how long it takes for sauerkraut to ferment?
+The answer to that question comes down to what you want from your sauerkraut.

 If it’s crunch and tangy taste, then ten days will most likely be long enough for you.

-If you like the really sour sauerkraut, give it more time, 15-20 days.
+If you like the sour sauerkraut, give it more time, 15-20 days.

 If you want the full-on health benefits of probiotics, then waiting at least sixty days is recommended.